ietf-wg-alto/draft-alto-oam-yang/design.md

 <!--
-Note that this module only contains statstics for performance information that a common web server or an OAM tool cannot provide.
+Note that this module only contains statstics for performance information that a common web server or an O&M tool cannot provide.
 -->

 The module, "ietf-alto-stats", augments the ietf-alto module to include